simadude/obsi/README.md

 * Triangles (Did I mention that this is a 2D game engine?)
 * Bundler/minifier - There are plans for Obsi to have a bundler in the repository, so that when you download it, you can bundle everything up and reduce its size significantly.
 * Installer - If I will ever make an installer for this thing, it will probably will have a bit of telemetry to see what version of CC:Tweaked you are using, and whether you are on emulator or not.

+Credits:
+[9551-Dev](https://github.com/9551-Dev) - For the Pixelbox rendering API.
+[Xella37](https://github.com/Xella37) - For the original parsing function for NBS file format.